|

 After repeated use the sand and wax can always be returned to

-for casting duties.
-Although the resin itself is sourced from
+either.
+Although such resin is sourced from plant materials, the

-plant materials, the hardener contains highly hazardous isocyanates.
+hardener contains highly hazardous isocyanates.
+The effects of

-The effects of this irritant may be blocked when working with
+this irritant may be blocked when working with the resin, but

-the resin, but the causative agent remains in the non-reusable
+the causative agent remains in the non-reusable material, subsequently

 Very often, even with jewellery making, the best environmental